 Once the ball is stopped, the second defender sprints over and double-teams the ball.
 They cut off the ball-handler's view, and get into the passing lane.
 The position of their hands should mirror the height of the ball.
 If the offensive player holds the ball high to throw over the top, the defenders' hands should be high.
 If the ball is low, the hands should be low to prevent the bounce pass.

 The defensive players should be close together ("knee-to-knee") so the offensive player cannot split the trap with a dribble.

-Do not reach in!
-This only transforms a good situation into a bad one (now the player goes to the free throw line).
-Instead, the trapping players should deny the player from getting the pass off and get the 5-second call, or force a bad pass, which is intercepted by one of your teammates.
+Do not reach-in!
+This changes a good situation into a bad one - now the player goes to the free throw line.
+Instead, the trapping defenders should try for a 5-second call, or force a turnover or a bad pass and interception.